jackokring/agon-vdp/STATUS.md

    * Chopping out the unreferenced parts of the font and noticing height is less than 500 always seems to save about 1% of the flash space.
    This might be useful later with trimming the 20th row and `<WiFi.h>`.
- * `Audio` yes, `VDU 23, 0, &85, chan, 13, wave, (sampId;) dest_chan` performs
+ * `Audio` yes, `VDU 23, 0, &85, chan, 13, wave, (sampId;) dest_chan, mul-1, div-1`
- FM modulation of `dest_chan` by `chan`.
-The destination frequency value becomes non functional while the modulator is enabled.
+ performs FM modulation of `dest_chan` by `chan`.
+The destination frequency value becomes non-functional while a modulator is enabled.
 Change the volume of `chan` for depth of modulation.
 Change the waveform of `chan` to perhaps delete the modulator.
+Use zero biased `mul` and `div` to set the modulation ratio applied to the `dest` channel.
+The source `chan` always runs at the programmed frequency note.
+Applying more than 1 modulator to a channel has undefined behaviour.

 ## The Emulator VDP